kby-ai/FaceLivenessDetection-Android/README.md

 FaceSDK.setActivation("...")
 ```

-If activation is successful, the return value will be SDK_SUCCESS.
+If activation is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 - Step Two